harishlv777/Capstone_CC_Churn/README.md

 - Converted categorical features (e.g., Tariff_1, Status) into ML friendly formats.

 # Exploratory Data Analysis (EDA) Summary
-Refer to the Capston_CC_Churn_Plots_v1 https://github.com/harishlv777/Capstone_CC_Churn/blob/main/plots/Capstone_CC_Churn_plots_v1.pdf for detailed analysis.
+Refer to the Capstone_CC_Churn_Plots_v1 https://github.com/harishlv777/Capstone_CC_Churn/blob/main/plots/Capstone_CC_Churn_plots_v1.pdf for detailed analysis.

 ## Churn Distribution
 The dataset is imbalanced, with significantly more non-churned customers (Churn = 0) compared to churned customers (Churn = 1).
 -  Customers with Status = 1 (basic software subscription) have a higher churn rate compared to customers with Status = 0.
--  It would be good to target the customers with basic subscription plans with value added feature capabilities to uplift them to premium subscription with value added features.
+-  It would be good to target the customers with basic subscription plans through campaigns, dedicated customer success managers, discounts, trial  to uplift them to premium subscription with value added features.
--  There more customers with “Basic Subscription (base plan)” who would cancel a subscription service than engaged customers with added features who actively use a program
+-  There more customers with “Basic Subscription (base plan)” who would cancel a subscription service than engaged customers with added features who actively use subscription programs
--  The rate of cancelations within the “Basic Subscription (base plan)” with "Status=1" is  higher.
+-
 ## Correlation Heatmap
 - Complains and Customer_Value show strong correlation with Churn.
 - Features like Seconds_of_Use, Subscription_Length, and Charge Amount also exhibit meaningful relationships with churn.

 ## Box Plot Analysis
-- Customers who complained (Complains >= 1) have a higher chance of churn.
+- Customers who complained have a higher chance of churn.
 - Higher Customer_Value is associated with lower churn.
 - Lower Seconds_of_Use and Subscription_Length indicate a higher likelihood of churn.
 - Charge Amount shows significant variation but no clear trend.